STNipun/SchoolManagementSystem/README.md

 # School Management System

-THis project will be a school management system that will help in managing the school activities.
+This project will be a school management system that will help in managing the school activities.
 It will have the following features:
 - Student Management
 	- Student Registration